American Community Survey

 As required by NYS Public Health Law, we follow the confidentiality standards set forth by both NYS DOH And NYC DOHMH when releasing aggregate data.
+For NYS surveillance: aggregated HIV surveillance data is suppressed on the ETE Dashboard to maintain the confidentiality of individuals and does not allow for identification of individuals.
+Case counts or estimates are not released if all cases fall within the same category.
+Unstable estimates or counts are also suppressed.
 For NYC surveillance: case counts of 1-5 person(s) with an underlying population denominator of ≤500 persons, or non-zero counts with a denominator ≤100 as per intercensal 2013 estimates are not shown.

 Questions related to New York State may be directed to the New York State Department of Health Bureau of HIV/AIDS Epidemiology at 518-474-4284 or firstname.lastname@example.org.
 Questions related to New York City may be directed to the New York City Department of Health, HIV Epidemiology and Field Services at HIVreport@health.nyc.gov.